gosndka/hgxs/README.md

 var_loop = 3                              # Tells the script how many times it should be looping for. var_sleep = 60                            # Tells the script how long it should delay the next routine.

-rclone_path = "D:/Utility/_rclone"        # Path to where you store rclone.
+rclone_path = "D:/path/to/rclone"        # Path to where you store rclone.
 You do NOT need to type in "/rclone.exe"! rclone_sa_path = "default"                # Set this to "default" to use the same path as your rclone path, or set your own path.

 rclone_dry_run = "disabled"               # Tells rclone to run in simulated mode (--dry-run).
-(Default is "disabled") rclone_verbose = "enabled"               # Print useful information onto the console (or a log file).
+(Default is "disabled") rclone_verbose = "disabled"               # Print useful information onto the console (or a log file).
 (Default is "disabled") rclone_verbose_level = "default"          # Set the verbose level ("default" or "super").
 (Default is "default")

 rclone_log_path = "default"             # Set this to "default" to use the same path as your rclone path, or set your own path.